davidben/tls-trust-expressions/pki-transition-strategies.md

 As a result, while it might reduce the above bandwidth problem, servers would still be forced to send unnecessary intermediates, at a significant bandwidth cost for a post-quantum PKI.
 The above operational challenges also apply, with yet another criteria to incorporate.

+Moreover, where this solution does work, it significantly degrades performance on older clients, adding bandwidth and latency costs.
+While these older clients are likely rarer, they are also likely weaker, so some deployments may prefer another tradeoff.

 ### Abridged Certificates